 The focus of the panel was digital equity and strategies for closing the digital divide.
 As defined on the National Skills Coalition’s website, the digital divide refers to the “gulf between people who have access to digital skills,” “access to foundational digital training,” “access to occupational-specific skills,” and “access to reskilling – training that allows workers to move from one industry to another.”

 Addressing the digital divide is important for individuals, companies, and industries throughout the economy.
 As discussed, closing the digital divide requires ensuring that employees have the necessary computer and technology skill sets to do their jobs.
 Even after two years of the pandemic, many companies still have problems with internet usage, ensuring broadband access, taking care of technology needs, and providing professional education to learn technology skills.
 As highlighted by Portia Wu and Microsoft, one bright side of the pandemic has been more companies adopting technology to facilitate remote work, creating a variety of opportunities in many different companies.
+If you work from home or do most of your projects using your home wifi, you may want to utilize the best residential proxies to keep your online data private.

 The panelists detailed a wide range of strategies for closing the digital divide and resolving key digital problems in the economy.
 Some companies are investing in training, partnering with community colleges to prepare workers.
 Likewise, remote work means that improving cyber security is necessary for businesses.